yeslogic/prince-docs/docs/command-line.md

     <code>--style=<span class="replaceable">FILE</span></code>
   </dt>
   <dd>
     Apply an external style sheet.
+Note that repeating the option multiple times allows for applying multiple style sheets.
+They are applied in the order they are provided - and hence the last one will overwrite previous ones.
   </dd>
   <dt id="cl-media">
     <code>--media=<span class="replaceable">MEDIA</span></code>